-To edit the on-screen keyboard, open the Options dialog box, select the On-Screen Keyboard item, and then click the Edit... button.
+To edit the on-screen keyboard, open the Settings dialog box, select the On-Screen Keyboard item, and then click the Edit... button.
 By default, the current keyboard type will be opened.
 To edit another keyboard type, click the File menu, and then click Open.

 When editing the keyboard, you can use two types of virtual keys:

 |•||Square keys are used by default.
 Specify only two points for them: the upper-left corner and the lower-right corner.
 You can use the Width and Height fields for such keys.|